 OIG Analysis: The BOP's update is responsive to the recommendation.
 The BOP has reported that it has implemented the staffing tool for all professions, but that it is still working on several other initiatives regarding staffing, including analyzing the agency's usage and effectiveness of both recruitment and retention incentives, analyzing whether the new incentives and nation-wide direct hire authority mentioned in its update above have made an impact on the staffing shortage, and establishing a nationwide special salary rate for institution positions.
+In this update, the BOP reported that it has analyzed its use of staffing incentives and found notable improvement in overall employee retention rates as a result of such incentives.
+However, the BOP further reported that due to budgetary constraints, the BOP is reducing or eliminating our use of incentives effective March 23, 2025.

 The OIG will continue to monitor the BOP's progress regarding staffing shortages at its prisons.
 In addition, per the OIG's communications with the BOP, we believe that certain information that the BOP has provided or will provide to Congress and the Government Accountability Office (GAO) will facilitate the resolution and closure of this recommendation.
-Accordingly, we will consider whether to close this recommendation after the BOP (1) provides the OIG any additional contractor and BOP work product that has been submitted to the GAO in response to the GAO Staffing Audit recommendations; (2) provides the OIG an update on the contractor's or BOP's analysis of staffing incentives since March 2023, whether submitted yet to GAO or not; (3) provides the OIG any additional reports submitted to Congressional appropriation committees related to staffing; and (4) provides the OIG with an update on the salary proposal submitted to OPM, including whether OPM has approved or disapproved of the pay table proposals.
+Accordingly, we will consider whether to close this recommendation after the BOP (1) provides the OIG any additional contractor and BOP work product that has been submitted to the GAO in response to the GAO Staffing Audit recommendations; (2) provides the OIG an update on its use and analysis of staffing incentives and any efforts to seek additional funding to continue to pursue staffing incentives; (3) provides the OIG any additional reports submitted to Congressional appropriation committees related to staffing; and (4) provides the OIG with an update on the salary proposal submitted to OPM, including whether OPM has approved or disapproved of the pay table proposals.

-FBOP Response: OIG indicates that it will consider whether to close this recommendation after the Bureau:
+BOP Response: OIG indicates that it will consider whether to close this recommendation after the Bureau:

-1. Provides any additional contractor and BOP work product that has been submitted to the GAO in response to the GAO Staffing Audit recommendations.
+- 1. Provides the OIG any additional contractor and BOP work product that has been submitted to the GAO in response to the GAO Staffing Audit recommendations.